 An independent expenditure is an expenditure that is made by a person without the consent, coordination, or consultation of, a candidate or agent of the candidate, candidate committee, political committee or party committee.
 Person is defined broadly in the law and includes an individual, committee, firm, partnership, organization, association, syndicate, company trust, corporation, limited liability company or any other legal entity of any kind.
-It must be truly independent of the candidate and their agents.
+It must be truly independent of the candidate and campaign, made wholly and totally independent of the candidate and their agents.
 It cannot be made pursuant to "a wink and a nod" any more than it can be made pursuant to an express agreement.
 An independent expenditure is not a "coordinated expenditure," and thus an independent expenditure does not count as a contribution to the candidate who receives the benefit of the independent expenditure.